Get exclusive member benefits & effect social change. Join Today

 In most cases, it’s safe to have a Pap smear in the first 24 weeks of a pregnancy.
 After that, the test may be more painful.
 You should also wait until 12 weeks after giving birth to increase the accuracy of your results.

 Since Pap smears go more smoothly if your body is relaxed, it’s important to stay calm and take deep breaths during the procedure.

-The sample will then be sent to a lab to be tested for the presence of abnormal cells.
+The sample of cells from your cervix will be preserved and sent to a lab to be tested for the presence of abnormal cells.

 There are two possible results from a Pap smear: normal or abnormal.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.